Penstemon rydbergii: Names

 The species name, rydbergii, was selected by Nelson to honor Per Axel Rydberg.
 Rydberg was a botanist who traveled widely in the western United States and received his doctorate in botany the same year this species was named for him.
-It is similarly known by the common names Rydberg's penstemon or Rydberg's meadow penstemon.
+It is similarly known by the common names Rydberg's penstemon, Rydberg's meadow penstemon, or Rydberg penstemon.
 It is also known as meadow penstemon or mountain meadow penstemon.